Press Room

 • 92% think that the health of the environment directly impacts their own health; and

-• Nearly two thirds (63%) think the natural world has changed for the worse since they were children.
+• Nearly two-thirds (63%) think the natural world has changed for the worse since they were children.

 These opinions all align with the evidence the scientific community has gathered, and tested, on these issues.

-• Almost two thirds (63%) of Americans are not aware that the elements in our bodies were present in the universe millions of years ago;
+• Almost two-thirds (63%) of Americans are not aware that the elements in our bodies were present in the Universe millions of years ago;

 • Slightly over half (51%) of the public incorrectly answered that scientists have documented nearly all the living things on Earth; and

-• More than one in four Americans (29%) could not answer correctly when asked how long it takes the Earth to go around the sun.
+• More than one in four Americans (29%) could not answer correctly when asked how long it takes the Earth to go around the Sun.

 “The most telling findings of the survey are not the gaps in people’s knowledge, but the public’s clear grasp of the fundamental importance of science in their daily lives and their tremendous desire to learn more,” said Dr. Gavin Svenson, CMNH Director of Research and Collections.
 “It is our responsibility as scientists not only to advance our understanding of the world, but to respond to this call from the public to share the relevance of this research and enable people to navigate the constantly evolving body of scientific evidence and knowledge.”

-CMNH President and CEO Winner added, “The Museum’s $150 million campaign to transform all our exhibitions and programs—and even our building—is designed to give scientists the platform to share their passion and their knowledge with the public.
+Museum President & CEO Winner added, “The Museum’s $150 million campaign to transform all our exhibitions and programs—and even our building—is designed to give scientists the platform to share their passion and their knowledge with the public.
 There are very few places where the public can directly experience new scientific information, see how science progresses, and find new perspectives on how to use those insights in their daily life.
 The events of the last months have demonstrated how vital that is.”

-Cleveland Museum of Natural History Transformation Project
+About the Cleveland Museum of Natural History's Transformation Project

 In June 2021, the Cleveland Museum of Natural History broke ground on a reinvention of its entire complex.
-The design is based on the geological history of the Museum’s site, evoking the glaciers that created Lake Erie and the Great Lakes and revealing how these same forces have shaped the Earth and the Universe—and continue to affect life today.
-The Museum will use its exceptional historical collections and 11,000 acres of protected ecosystems, along with the latest scientific research and immersive technologies, to enable visitors to see how they are part of a continuum of the natural world.
+The design is based on the geological history of the Museum’s site, evoking the glaciers that created the Great Lakes and revealing how these same forces have shaped the Earth and the Universe—and continue to affect life today.
+The Museum will use its exceptional historical collections and 11,000 acres of protected ecosystems, along with the latest scientific research and immersive technologies, to enable visitors to see how they are part of the continuum of the natural world.

-In tandem with its expansion, the Museum is adding new curatorial and other scientific posts to reflect CMNH’s approach of dismantling the structure of traditional, siloed scientific disciplines to more effectively link interdisciplinary research to education, public programming, and the work of other researchers nationally and globally.
+In tandem with its expansion, the Museum is adding new curatorial and other scientific posts to reflect its approach of dismantling the structure of traditional, siloed scientific disciplines to more effectively link interdisciplinary research to education, public programming, and the work of other researchers nationally and globally.

-Various areas of the Museum will remain open throughout the expansion and phased openings of the new and reimagined spaces will begin in 2022.
+Various areas of the Museum will remain open throughout the expansion, and phased openings of the new and reimagined spaces will begin in 2022.

 Poll Methodology

-This survey of 1,132 adults was conducted July 21st through July 29th, 2021 by the Marist Poll sponsored by the Cleveland Museum of Natural History.
+This survey of 1,132 adults was conducted July 21 through July 29, 2021, by the Marist Poll sponsored by the Cleveland Museum of Natural History.
 Adults 18 years of age and older residing in the United States were contacted on landline or mobile numbers and interviewed by telephone using live interviewers.
 Survey questions were available in English or Spanish.
 The samples were then combined and balanced to reflect the 2019 American Community Survey one-year estimates for age, gender, income, race, and region.
 Assistance was provided by Luce Research for data collection.
 Results are statistically significant within ±3.5 percentage points.
 The error margin was adjusted for sample weights and increases for cross-tabulations.
 For complete survey results, please see maristpoll.marist.edu/cleveland-museum-of-natural-history-survey.

 About the Cleveland Museum of Natural History